Truman Capote’s book about two young real-life murderers was a shocking bestseller in its day and thought impossible to bring to the screen.

 The mood is properly dour and relentless, and the use of the actual locations is superb.

-The supporting cast is full of well-known Hollywood players, with the likes of John Forsythe, Will Geer and Paul Stewart ensuring that the grim subject matter remains resolutely unsensationalised.
+The supporting cast is full of well-known Hollywood players, with the likes of Forsythe, Will Geer and Paul Stewart ensuring that the grim subject matter remains resolutely unsensationalised.

 Gerald S O’Loughlin